 How do you verify the customer’s claim that he is on active duty?
 You can request paperwork which might be cumbersome (like the Military Leave and Earnings form (“LES”), deployment orders, DD Form 214, or military ID), but you might have trouble reading the documents or determining if they are legitimate.

 There is an easier way.
 Inquiries can be submitted at www.ServicemembersCivilReliefAct.com.
-If your inquiries exceed 750/month, you might qualify for batch services at www.SCRA.com which is a seamless, fully-automated, secure module that integrates with your own data base.
+If your inquiries exceed 750/month, you might qualify for batch services at www.SCRA.com which is a seamless, fully-automated, secure module that integrates into your own data base.

 Under the Servicemembers Civil Relief Act (“SCRA”) a condition precedent to obtaining a default judgment is the filing of an affidavit.
 Depending upon the jurisdiction, this affidavit may be called an SCRA Affidavit, Military Affidavit, Non-Military Affidavit, Affidavit of Military Duty, Affidavit Pursuant to the SCRA, etc.